duclocdk1999/HCMUS-CS333-OS-simpleShell/README.txt

 To check pipe function, type:
     ls                  # this will show on screen something like: main.c main makefile README.txt ls | grep main      # this will show on screen something like: main.c main

+To check history command line, type:
+    !!                  # this will execute your previous command line (which is saved in .history)